Bonitasoft-Community/contribution-widgets/README.md

-# Widget seed project
+# Bonitasoft Community contribution widgets

+This is a repository that provide a place for the Community to build and share their custom widgets.

+You can browse the list of widgets available in the src/widgets folder.
+Follow the instructions below to understand how to setup your environment and deploy the widgets.

-This is a template to start building custom widgets for the UI Designer.
+A framework is provided to start building custom widgets for the UI Designer.
 It includes build, test and deployment steps and supports multiple widgets.

 The build step will create a `dist` folder with resulting directive and a zip file directly importable in the UI designer or via command line using `deploy` step.